icexin/eggos/README.md

 A Go unikernel running on x86 bare metal

-Run a single Go applications on x86 bare metal, written entirely in Go (a small amount of c and some assembly), support most features of Go (like GC, goroutine) and standard libraries, also come with a network stack that can run most `net` based libraries.
+Run a single Go applications on x86 bare metal, written entirely in Go (only a small amount of C and some assembly), support most features of Go (like GC, goroutine) and standard libraries, also come with a network stack that can run most `net` based libraries.

 # Background